 The contractor should agree to hold an introductory meeting, a final meeting (Management presentation) and monthly meetings to share progress, and agree decisions pertinent to the success of the deliverables of the project.

 The British Embassy can request possible adjustments in the products (reports) to be delivered and agreed by both parties.
 The objective is to ensure clarity and a clear understanding of the expectations of both parties.

 The Contractor is responsible to deliver the products mentioned in item 3 in compliance with the Timeline and Payment method described in item 5.

 The study should be carried out during the period of September 2018 to February 2019.
-The details about initial, final and monthly meetings dates are displayed the table below.
+The details about initial, final and monthly meetings dates are available on the document attached.